nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## contact information
 ### email
 email address where the operator can be reached.
+The given address SHOULD be the same for all relays from a given operator.
 The value is an addr-spec as defined in [RFC5322](https://tools.ietf.org/html/rfc5322#section-3.4.1) but the "@" sign SHOULD be replaced with "[]".
 We are aware that this is trivially defeated anti-spam "protection" but